 - There are good possibilities to develop your experience further for your (R)MA thesis or PhD, also within framework of the broader research project described above.

 Schedule: Working schedule is flexible and working part-time is possible – between min.
 3 and max.
 8 hours per day – but students should be always available for online group work twice a week from 14:00 – 17:00 (the precise dates of these meetings will be announced one week before the start of the internship).
 Some days off are possible – please discuss this with your supervisor.

 Date: The internship is online from 1 February until 19 April and at the KNIR from 20 until 29 April.

 For whom: 4 Master students and alumni of Dutch (UvA, VU, UL, UU, RUN, RUG), Italian, Portuguese and Spanish universities.
 We especially urge alumni (holding a master degree) and second year master students who wish to pursue a PhD in Mediterranean/Roman archaeology to apply.
 The internship could be a suitable stepping stone to one of the PhD positions that will be opened in due time by the connected research project about comparative regional data analysis in Italian and Iberian landscape archaeology.

 KNIR offers: Students will be rewarded with a stay from 20 until 29 April at the KNIR in Rome where they will complete their internship in the KNIR laboratory for material culture and digital humanities.
-They will receive free lodging at the KNIR, an expenditure allowance of €70 per week during the internship period and a one-off compensation of €100 for travel expenses.
+They will receive free lodging at the KNIR, a one-off expenditure allowance of €70 and a one-off compensation of €100 for travel expenses.
 At the KNIR, students will have the possibility to present their internship results to the KNIR community during a debate to be held on Thursday 28th April 2022.

 University of Groningen and Prins Bernhard Cultuurfonds offers: an allowance of 200 euros after successful completion of the internship.